alibk95/CodingChallenges/README.md

 111221 # #one 1, one 2, and two 1's.
 ```
 The task is, return the nth term of this sequence.
+## 19- Number of Ways to Climb Stairs
+You are given a positive integer N which represents the number of steps in a staircase.
+You can either climb 1 or 2
+steps at a time.
+Write a function that returns the number of unique ways to climb the stairs.
+The simplest thing first comes to mind is to use recursive method.